Circuit Design based on Feature Similarity for Quantum Generative Modeling: Numerical Simulations

-In our experiment, we compare the circuit extensions, shown in Fig.~\ref{fig:bas_extensions}.
-The initial linear connections that result from decomposing the MPS can be chosen by a good guess.
-For the BAS dataset, we therefore switched the features \{3,5\} to prevent diagonal connections on the two-dimensional grid resembling the BAS-image.
-The nearest-neighbor extension can then be constructed by connecting each qubit to its neighboring qubits on that grid.
-This results in two connections for corner qubits, three connections for edge qubits, and four connections for inner qubits.
-Therefore, we need a total of 4 additional gates to extend the initial circuit.
-The nearest-neighbor extension can be seen as a problem-informed ansatz, as it aims to resemble the two-dimensional BAS grid.
-The metric-based extension, however, requires 10 additional connections.
-We further compare it to random connections with the same amount of extension gates.
-The problem-agnostic all-to-all extension connects each qubit to each other, requiring 28 extension gates.
+By applying the metric-based extension heuristic, we extend the linear baseline circuit with additional gates.
+The extension is set by the knee rule on the variation-of-information metric, as shown in Fig.~\ref{fig:bas_threshold_curve}.
+The resulting metric-based circuit, together with the other connectivities we compare against, is shown in Fig.~\ref{fig:bas_extensions_mmd}.
+The order of initial linear connections that result from decomposing the MPS can be chosen freely.
+For the BAS dataset, we therefore swapped the features \{3,5\} to prevent diagonal connections on the two-dimensional grid representing the BAS image.
+As mentioned earlier, the metric-based extension is conceptually similar to the Chow-Liu method, and therefore shows a nearly identical connectivity.
+Metric-based amounts to 4 additional gates, whereas Chow-Liu needs 5.
+With 15 trainable parameters per gate, this results in 60 and 75 parameters, respectively.
+We further compare the metric-based extension to random connections with the same number of additional parameters.
+The problem-agnostic all-to-all extension connects every qubit pairwise, requiring 28 extension gates, or 420 additional parameters.